huaweicloud/terraform-provider-huaweicloud/docs/resources/cse_microservice.md

   The valid values are **FRONT**, **MIDDLE**, and **BACK**.
 Changing this will create a new microservice.

 * `description` - (Optional, String, ForceNew) Specifies the description of the dedicated microservice.
-  The description can contian a maximum of `256` characters.
+  The description can contain a maximum of `256` characters.
   Changing this will create a new microservice.

 * `admin_user` - (Optional, String, ForceNew) Specifies the account name.
 The initial account name is **root**.